lbozhilova/lbozhilova.github.io/_posts/2022-09-30-bcl2l13-preprint.md

 Curiously, despite mtDNA being inherited matrilineally and without any recombination, offspring can have _very_ different heteroplasmy levels compared to their mother.
 This has obvious clinical implications: a woman can be a healthy low-heteroplasmy mutation carrier, and her children may nevertheless develop severe mitochondrial disease.
 [Mitochondrial donation treatment](https://www.hfea.gov.uk/treatments/embryo-testing-and-treatments-for-disease/mitochondrial-donation-treatment/), a form of IVF where mitochondria from a healthy donor are used to create "three-parent babies", is one possible therapeutic intervention to avoid passing on mitochondrial disease.
 A better understanding of heteroplasmy and how and why it changes over time, as well as from mother to offspring, could one day result in new and more widely available treatment avenues.

-We understand some of the mechanisms involved in mtDNA inheritance, but a lot remains unknown ([Zhang et al., 2018](https://portlandpress.com/essaysbiochem/article/62/3/225/78534/The-mitochondrial-DNA-genetic-bottleneck)).
+We understand some of the mechanisms involved in mtDNA inheritance, but a lot remains unknown ([Zhang _et al._, 2018](https://portlandpress.com/essaysbiochem/article/62/3/225/78534/The-mitochondrial-DNA-genetic-bottleneck)).
 Selection against an mtDNA mutation could be the product of a wide range of biological processes, both at the organellar and at the cellular level.
 In this paper we wanted to investigate how autophagy, in the form of preferential degradation of mutant mtDNA, might play a role in purifying selection of mtDNA in the germline.
 To do so, Laura came up with a genetic knockout experiment focussing on four different autophagy genes.

 ## Experimental setup